 Critical Thinking Tip 5

 This part deals with children’s answers to a given topic and whether or not it addresses all the complexities of the question at hand.
 If you ask your child a question about a more complex issue, help them identify all the significant factors the question poses and how to think about all of the different elements.

 Choose a topic that’s being discussed in the news.
 Ask your child to research it and offer context and background.
 The key is to have your child consider different viewpoints and analyze how the topic would be presented from these various points of views.

 Logic will help your child understand whether information presented is contradictory or true.
 Have your child break down their thinking by identifying a pattern in their thoughts and argue their stance on a given topic.
 Identify the combination of their thoughts as logical or contradictory and explain why their thinking is logical or not.

 Now it’s time for a movie.
 Choose a movie that you know offers different perspectives.
 Ask your child to draw conclusions from that movie but ensure they’re considering all the opinions presented.

 By understanding how to think critically, your child will score higher grades and will add significant value in post-secondary school and when they later enter the workforce.
 No matter your child’s age, take it easy at first and ensure they grasp what each standard entails and how to identify whether they’re taking all of the various elements into consideration.
 As always, if you have some tips on critical thinking for kids, let us know in the comments section below!

-To learn more about Kumon and the programs we have to offer, follow this link.
+Learn more about Kumon and the programs we have to offer.